IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ![](img/image115.png)

 On the System Settings page, you will see the current version of Primero which is running, as well as fields for the default system language, the sending of email notifications, the sending of welcome emails, and the default welcome email text.
 The first of these fields is self-explanatory: it controls the language used by the application.
-Checking the "Send Email Notifications?" box will allow the application to send emails to users when certain milestones are reached in the case management process: when they receive a case via assignment or transfer, when another user requests that they approve a case plan, etc. For more information on the various types of notification emails, please see the Primero CPIMS User Guide.
+Checking the "Send Email Notifications?" box will allow the application to send emails to users when certain milestones are reached in the case management process: when they receive a case via assignment or transfer, when another user requests that they approve a case plan, etc. For more information on the various types of notification emails, please see the **Primero CPIMS User Guide**.

 Checking the "Send Welcome Email?" box will tell the application to automatically send emails to newly-created users which welcome them to Primero and send them a link to the home page.
 Similarly, the "Welcome Email Text" field determines the content of this welcome email.
 Below is an image of the default email text.